Public Education & Outreach

 The IHS Division of Diabetes provides information for patients, families, and communities about dialysis and transplantation, as well as links to other organizations and agencies.
 IHS's Division of Diabetes Treatment and Prevention provides educational resources about kidney disease in their online catalog, such as Taking Care of Your Kidneys, a 15-page booklet that informs patients on kidney damage due to bladder and kidney infections.

 Director, Division of Diabetes Treatment and Prevention

 National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK)

 NIDDK develops evidence-based information to improve understanding, detection, and management of kidney disease.
-NIDDK distributes this information and responds to inquiries on kidney diseases, and related issues such as diabetes and obesity, through its website, social media, health fairs, and exhibits.
+NIDDK distributes this information and responds to inquiries on kidney diseases, and related issues such as diabetes and obesity, through its website, social media, and exhibits.